ykwon0407/WeightedSHAP/README.md

 # WeightedSHAP: analyzing and improving Shapley based feature attributions

 This repository provides an implementation of the paper *[WeightedSHAP: analyzing and improving Shapley based feature attributions](https://arxiv.org/abs/2209.13429)* accepted at [NeurIPS 2022](https://nips.cc/Conferences/2022).
 We show the suboptimality of SHAP and propose **a new feature attribution method called WeightedSHAP**.
-WeightedSHAP is a generalization of SHAP and is more effective to capture influential features. ***As of Oct.
-5th, it is still under development to make it easier to use.
-This improvement will be done before NeurIPS conference.***
+WeightedSHAP is a generalization of SHAP and is more effective to capture influential features.

 ### Quick start